LWC-Essentials/wire-adapters/packages/fetch/README.md

 ### Lazy mode

-The request is automatically emitted when the wire adapter config is available, which means when the component is connected to the DOM.
+The request is automatically emitted when the wire adapter configuration is available, which means when the component is connected to the DOM.
 This works well for data needed by the component to display right away but, sometimes, the request should be executed manually.
 This is certainly true for update requests (POST,PUT,DELETE) and for data requested on demand (list for a pop-up, ...).

-To support that, the wire adapter offers a 'lazy' mode.
-When set to true, the request is only executed with an explicit call the `fetch()`.
+To support that, the wire adapter offers a `lazy` mode.
+When set to true, the request is only executed with an explicit call to a `fetch()` method, provided as part of the @wire variable.

-The fetch method has the following signature:
+This fetch method has the following signature:

 ```javascript
     fetch(init?: RequestInit, queryParams?: Record<string, any>, variables?: Record<string, any>): Promise<void>
 ```
-- init
+- `init`
   These are initialization parameters that are merged with the ones defined at the adapter level.
-- queryParams
+- `queryParams`
   Replaces, if defined, the query parameters defined at the wire adapter level.
-- variables
+- `variables`
   Replaces, if defined, the variables defined at the wire adapter level.

-The function returns a `Promise` that one can observe to know when the result has been retrieved.
-The `Promise` does not provide that value, but it can be accessed from the object member.
+The function returns a `Promise` that can be observed to know when the result has been retrieved.
+The `Promise` does not provide that value, but it can be accessed from the @wire variable.

 Here is an example: